techiaith/cydran-normaleiddio/README.md

 * o's 'ishe gadael 'biti deg, 'falle?
   *oes eisiau gadael ambeutu deg, efallai?*

+## Gosod
+1. Install the latest version of spaCy 2 (e.e. `pip install spacy==2.3.5`)
+2. Install the Welsh language pack that we have developed for spaCy, found here: https://github.com/techiaith/spacy-lang-cy
+3. Replace the `tokenizer_exceptions.py` file in the  `cy` ffolder that you've just placed in spaCy with the one with same name from this repository

+## Usage
-Here is the code for producing these examples using spaCy:
+Here is the code for producing the above examples using spaCy:

 ```
 import spacy